wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 {% include l18n.html %}
 {% include _toc.html %}

-## TL;DR Summary

-This article describes a Bash script that, with a <strong>single command</strong> does all this:
+This article describes a Bash script that, with a <strong>single command</strong> can do all this:

-   1. Capture a time stamp to later calculate how long the script runs.
+   1. Capture a <a href="#TimeStart">time stamp</a> to later calculate how long the script runs.
    2. Display a menu if no parameter is specified in the command line
    3. Define variables for use as "feature flags".
    4. Set variables associated with each parameter flag
-   5. Set static variables and custom functions to echo text to screen
+   5. Define custom functions to echo text to screen
    6. Obtain information about the operating system in use to
    7. Upgrade to the latest version of bash
-   8. Define utility functions, such as the one to kill process by name
-   9. Set traps to display information if script is interrupted.
+   8. Set traps to display information if script is interrupted.
-   10. Print run Operating enviornment information
+   9. Print run Operating environment information and set <a href="#StrictMode">"Strict Mode"</a>
+> base on parameters.
-   11. Install installers (XCode, HomeBrew, apt-get), depending on operating system
+   10. Install <a href="#Installers">installers</a> (XCode, HomeBrew, apt-get), depending on operating system
-   12. Get secrets from $HOME/.secrets.sh file:
+   11. Define shell utility functions, such as <a href="#ShellCheck">ShellCheck</a> and the function to kill process by name, etc.
+   12. Install basic utilities: Git, jq

+   13. <a href="#GettingSecrets">Get secrets</a> from a clear-text file in $HOME folder
-   13. Display run variables
+   14. Display run variables
-   14. Configure project folder location where files are created by the run
+   15. Configure project folder location where files are created by the run
-   15. Install basic utilities: Git, jq
    16. Obtain repository from GitHub
-   17. Pipenv
+   17. Pipenv and Pyenv to install Python and its modules

    18. Connect to Google Comput Cloud (GCP), if requested, to get secrets
    19. Connect to AWS
+   20. Connect to Azure

-   20. Install K8S minikube
+   21. Install K8S minikube
-   21. Install EKS using eksctl
+   22. Install EKS using eksctl
-   22. Install Azure
    23. Read secrets from a configuration file in clear text, encrypted file, Vault API using govaultenv
    24. Use CircleCI
    25. Use Yubikey
    26. Use Hashicorp Vault
    27. Use NodeJs
    28. Run Virtualenv
-   29. Use Pyenv
+   29. Configure Pyenv with virtualenv
    30. Use Anaconda
    31. Use GoLang
    32. Use Python